Understanding your prospect’s technology stack isn’t just a bonus; it’s a necessity.

 If they’re problem-aware or need additional education.

-For example, if someone is using your nearest competitor, you know they need the solution you provide, even if they’re currently finding it elsewhere.
+If someone is using your nearest competitor, you know they need the solution you provide, even if they’re currently finding it elsewhere.

 Knowing this will also prepare your outbound sales team; they’ll likely need different sales assets like battle cards, one-pagers and case studies to show prospects why your solution is a better option.